alex-kun-lee/vehicle-serverless/README.md

 - Vehicle CRUD operations fully automated using IAC.
 - Built using Serverless Framework to automatically deploy all AWS Infrastrcutures.
 - Integration of AWS AppSync with Serverless Framework to enable GraphQL.
-- Integration of Gihub to trigger Serverless deployment after branch push (test / prod)
+- Use of Serverless Pro CI/CD to trigger multi-stage branch deployment from Github.
-- Uses Serverless Pro for deployment and monitoring

 ## Screenshots